Civic Biology: Scopes Trial

-The prosecution made arguments that fit the traditionalist ideology.
 The content of Civic Biology was not specifically discussed in the trial; rather the trial focused on the merits and problems with Darwin's theory of evolution.
 The Scopes Trial used Civic Biology as a tool to have a publicized and public debate on whether evolution should continue to be taught.
 The prosecution argued that teaching evolution undermined traditional religious values by disrupting the Biblical concept of a six-day creation, and claimed that Darwinian concepts could subvert the political sphere of the United States, saying that "survival of the fittest" could be used to justify a laissez-faire capitalist system, imperialism, and militarism in United States politics .They warned that Darwin's theories could be used to justify mass sterilization of livestock in order to selectively breed the best organisms.
 Prosecutors created arguments to demonstrate the dangers that teaching evolutionary theory could pose to society.

 The defense crafted arguments that largely fit within a modernist ideology.
 They argued that evolution should be taught to high school students under the protection of freedom of speech.
 The defendants proposed a more liberal and innovative science curriculum be provided to students, one that keeps up with popular scientific ideas of the time.
 They believed that it was within the rights of teachers and students to decide whether to use Civic Biology, and advocated for a public education system that was independent of specific political, economic, and religious viewpoints.